 Related: 101 Lifestyle Newborn Photo Ideas

-I love to shoot fairly wide open to let light in and create a nice blurred background, which helps makes newborn photos so soft and dreamy.
+I love to shoot fairly wide open to let light in and create a nice blurred background, which helps make newborn twins photography soft and dreamy.

 All of the shots of the twins together were shot around aperture f/3.2, shutter speed 1/250s and ISO 500.
-I shoot wider when photographing the twins on their own and details, and narrower when photographing the whole family.
+I shoot wider when taking photos of the newborn twins on their own and details, and narrower when photographing the whole family.

 When the twins are positioned on the same focal plane, you can focus on either baby’s eye.
-If one twin is closer to the camera, grab focus on that baby’s eye, and you can zoom in to check both babies are acceptably sharp, which you can achieve with a slightly narrower aperture than you might use when capturing just one baby.
+If one twin is closer to the camera, grab focus on that baby’s eyes.
+You can also zoom in to check both babies are in sharp focus, which you can achieve with a slightly narrower aperture than you might use when capturing just one baby.

 Related: How to Get Groups in Focus

 When babies are on the same focal plane, you can focus on either one and get both in sharp focus.When babies are on the same focal plane, you can focus on either one and get both in sharp focus.

 Charlie O’Neill is a CLG Advanced Graduate and professional photographer based in Kawartha Lakes, Ontario, where she specialises in lifestyle family and newborn photography at Charlotte Oliver Photography.